Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 1. Deploy as web app in Google Apps Script
 2. Set "Execute as" to "Me"
 3. Set "Who has access" to "Anyone"
-4. Update script ID in the code
+4. Update script ID in the code for all action links

 ## 🔄 Daily Workflow